 Summary: Can You Boost Your Immunity Now with Vitamin C?

-Sadly you can’t boost your immunity with vitamin C, and neither would you want to.
-At the moment there isn’t strong evidence for most people to take vitamin C supplements, instead aim to have a diet rich in Vitamin C, with a variety of fruit and vegetables, to ensure you have levels in the normal range.
+I hope you have found this article can your boost your immunity now with vitamin C this winter helpful.
+Sadly you can’t “boost” your immunity with vitamin C, and neither would you want to.
+Vitamin C is important for health, but at the moment there isn’t strong evidence for most people to take vitamin C supplements.
+Instead aim to have a diet rich in Vitamin C, with a variety of fruit and vegetables, to ensure you have levels in the normal range.
 Vitamin C may have a modest effect on reducing the duration of cold symptoms.

 Hemilä, H and Chalker, E. Vitamin C for Preventing and Treating the Common Cold.
 Cochrane Database of Systematic Reviews 200, no. 1 (2013): 442.